Skip to main content

 Tips to avoid alcohol tolerance

 If you can drink a lot without getting drunk, it can give you a false sense of security.
-If you do not get drunk, your drinking may be less ‘messy’.
-This might mean you think it’s less serious.
+If you do not get drunk, you might think your drinking is less serious.

 Becoming tolerant to alcohol is one of the signs that you may be dependent on alcohol.

-Be aware of how you are drinking so that you do not gradually start to drink more.
+Be mindful of how you are drinking so that you do not gradually start to drink more.

 Do